kyma-project/hydroform/function/examples/README.md

 ## Overview

-The following examples show how to use Functions API to:
+The following examples show how to use Function API to:

 * [Initialize a workspace](./init/README.md)
 * [Apply a function to a cluster](./apply/README.md)